zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </table>

-### Set the Audio Volume
+### Sets the Audio Volume

-#### Enable the Audio Volume Indication (enableAudioVolumeIndication)
+#### Enables the Callback to Report on which Users are Speaking and the Speakers' Volume (enableAudioVolumeIndication)

 ```
 - (int)enableAudioVolumeIndication:(NSInteger)interval
                             smooth:(NSInteger)smooth;
 ```

-This method allows the SDK to regularly report to the application on which user is speaking and the volume of the speaker.
-Once the method is enabled, the SDK returns the volume indications at the set time internal in the `reportAudioVolumeIndicationOfSpeakers` and `audioVolumeIndicationBlock` callback, regardless of whether anyone is speaking in the channel.
+This method allows the SDK to regularly report to the app on which users are speaking and the volume of the speakers.
+Once the method is enabled, the SDK returns the volume indications at the set time internal in the `reportAudioVolumeIndicationOfSpeakers` and `audioVolumeIndicationBlock` callbacks, regardless of whether anyone is speaking in the channel.

 <table>
 <colgroup>